FelixAugenstein/watson-assistant-tutorial/README.md

 <br>
 <h4>Deployment Option 2) Web Chat</h4>
-For this deployment option the Plus Trial, Standard or Plus Plan is required.
+This deployment option works with the Lite Plan.
 Click the "Add Integration" button and choose Web Chat.
 You can customize the UI for your chatbot under "Style", use further features like Home Screen, Live Agent, etc. and generate a code snippet under "Embed", which you can copy and paste.

 <img src="readme_images/web-chat.png" width=250 height="auto">